 Answer = $800 loss

-The market price rises above the option’s strike price, and the call goes “in the money” (“call up”).
-The investor exercises the call and buys back the shares at $85 to avoid a larger loss.
+Because the market price ($100) is above the strike price ($85), the call is in the money (“call up”).
+The most financially prudent action is to exercise the call and buy back the shares at $85, avoiding a larger loss.

 If you need additional support with this type of hedging strategy, check out this video: